Learn how to find out who is a domain owner of a certain domain

 Another reason would be to find out the contact information of the site owner if it is not provided on the site itself.
 There might be many reasons to do so such as asking questions about a service or product, proposing business offers, and reporting technical problems.

-Who is the actual owner?
+Who is the owner of a domain?

 When searching for a domain’s owner, multiple individuals’ contacts can surface as representatives for technical support, billing, and administration.
 The complete legal owner, however, is the registrant (i.e. the person or entity whose name the domain has been registered with a domain registrar).